orianapresacan/CellVisionAI/DatasetAnalysis/README.md

 - `class_analysis_timepoints.py`: Analyzes how cell states (classes) evolve over the five designated time points.

 - `tsne_dino.py`: Generates t-SNE plots to visualize the distribution and clustering of cells based on their feature vectors.
+First, the feature vectors are generated and saved into text files.
+Then, they are read from there.

 - `box_plots_masks.py`: Analyzes the area and circularity of cells using only the segmentation masks.
 Includes t-test code for statistical analysis.